Rib FractureThe SportsMD Editors

-Return to sport will depend on a number of factors including the number of ribs fractured or broken rib and the severity of the fractures.
-Simple fractures should heal within 4 – 6 weeks.
+Rib fracture healing time and return to sport will depend on a number of factors including the number of ribs fractured or broken rib and the severity of the fractures.
+When asked the question, how long does it take for rib fracture to heal, simple fractures should heal within 4 – 6 weeks.
 However, each athlete is unique and return to sports should be individually determined.
 Pain relief is important during this time helps you to breathe and cough properly.
 Trying to deal with the pain without medication is not a good idea, as it can lead to shallow breathing, lack of coughing and chest infections.

 A sports medicine physician can determine if the fracture has healed through the use of a post-injury x-ray.
 This is especially important for athletes competing in collision or contact sports.